"None of you will ever know the feeling, except some people who are here supporting me, to lose a child," she said through tears.

-After the victim's statements were made, McKewon stood up and read a letter of apology, looking back occasionally to the audience.
+After the victim's statements were made, McKewon stood up and read a letter of apology, looking back once to those in attendance.

 "I want to apologize," she said through tears.
 "I wish that there was something I could do to take away all the pain you feel."

 She added that she felt like the only thing she could do now is to change herself in a positive way.